 Jones is built with integrations in mind, boasting bi-directional integrations with MRI, Yardi, Procore, and more, as well as a custom API.
 For construction clients, Jones allows users to perform many actions directly within Procore like creating new projects, sending COI requests, uploading insurance documents, and adding new requirements.
 Spending time tabbing in and out of different windows is an unnecessary friction point that Jones’ bi-directional integrations solve.

 With an increasing amount of software in the average commercial real estate and construction tech stack, having tools that integrate well with each other is a key component of building scalable workflows.
-Jones’ bi-directional integrations with a plethora of leading CRE and construction software makes pushing information to other solutions simple and efficient. myCOI has a wide variety of integrations, but requires more manual task management between different software.
+Jones’ bi-directional integrations with a plethora of leading CRE and construction software makes pushing information to other solutions simple and efficient. myCOI has a wide variety of integrations to help with COI tracking, but requires more manual task management between different software.

 Collaboration between members of a property management or construction team is easier when all team members have access to the same data in the same platform.
 Jones offers unlimited users seats for no additional cost, allowing all members of your organization to access Jones’ suite of tools.
 Jones works to help organizations scale, helping ensure continuity as new members join growing teams.
 In contrast, myCOI has a limited number of user seats, which can hinder collaboration and increase costs.
 It may not be an issue if you have a small team, but if expansion is in the cards for your organization it could prove to be a sticking point.

-Jones offers unlimited seats for customer organizations, allowing all members of property management or construction teams to collaborate efficiently on one COI management platform. myCOI has a limited user count with the ability to purchase additional licenses.
+Jones offers unlimited seats for customer organizations, allowing all members of property management or construction teams to collaborate efficiently on one COI management platform. myCOI has a limited user count with the ability to purchase additional licenses to expand the scope of COI tracking at your organization.

 myCOI and Jones Ease of Use for Subcontractors and Vendors